SoftwareHeritage/swh-alter/docs/usage.rst

 about the Software Heritage configuration file.
 In most cases, ``swh-alter`` requires the :ref:`storage <cli-config-storage>` and :ref:`graph <cli-config-graph>` sections to be configured properly.

+The ``storage`` section will define the “primary” storage from which information will be read, objects will be deleted, and to which recovery bundles will be restored. ``extra_storage`` may configure more storage components from which objects will only be deleted on remove.

 In addition, the organization of the secret sharing process needs to be defined in ``secret_sharing``.